vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 In this tutorial you will learn how to use Terraform to provision the latest release of NGINX web server on Docker.
 ```
-Note: We are using a Debian Linux patform in this tutorial.
+Note: We are using a Debian Linux platform in this tutorial.
 You can use any other supported platform if Debian is not available in your environment.
 ```
 In the next 60 minutes you will: